 The Joint European Doctoral Programme in Advanced Materials Science and Engineering (DocMASE) is an international PhD programme with the participation of universities in Germany, France, Spain and Sweden.

 The DocMASE Programme was funded with Erasmus Mundus scholarships.
-The last intake with this funding started in 2015 and will expire in 2019.
+The last intake with this funding started in 2015 and expired in 2019.

 Within this programme, PhD students studied at: